XpressAI/xircuits.io/docs/index.md

 ---
 # Xircuits Documentation

-Welcome to Xircuits!
-If you're looking to learn more about Xircuits we've got your back - we've provided extensive documentation to support you.
+If you're looking to learn more about Xircuits, you're in the right place.
+We've provided extensive documentation to support you.

 ## First Steps
 Are you new to Xircuits?
 Here's some quick links to start!